Kristofer-C/EXAFS-deglitching/README.md

 Imports LSTMModel from LSTM_on_mu.
 This is the class that defines the model used for making predictions.
 When loading the model, deglitch_mu.py uses the file lstm_mu.pth to load all the trained weights and biases.
 The hyperparamters for the model are defined in the Mu_Deglitcher class and can not be changed for the model to load.

+For an example where the clustering discrimination is conducted to provide mu and e, the script imports the functions from `discriminate_pixels.py`.

 ### Notes

 - It is recommended to use `.run_twostage()` because it more robustly detects and fixes glitches, particularly when large step glitches are present.

+- Both `*.run()` and `*.run_twostage()` will check for energy points that are nearly on top of each other and remove one if they exist.
+This ensures that such point won't interfere when figuring out how to desample

 - `sig_val` is the main tuning parameter.
 It is essentially a measure of the sensitivity of the algorithm.
 A higher value of `sig_val` will result in more glitch detections, and a lower value of `sig_val` will result in fewer glitch detections.
 With clean data, a good next-point predictor, and glitches that show true and sudden statistically significant deviations from the trend, there should exist a range of values of `sig_val` for which only the glitches are identified.
 I have found `sig_val=0.01` is a conservative value to begin with, and it can be increased for more aggessive glitch detection.
 Higher than `sig_val=0.025` and the algorithm will likely report false positives.